arnaudleclerc/AzureMapsControl.Components/docs/controls/README.md

 ![Controls](../assets/controls.png)

-4 types of controls are available :
+The following controls are available :

 - `Compass` : A control for changing the rotation of the map.
 - `Pitch` :  A control for changing the pitch of the map.
 - `Style`: A control for changing the style of the map.
 - `Zoom` : A control for changing the zoom of the map.
-- `Scalebar`: A control displaying a scalebar on the map
+- `ScaleBar`: A control displaying a scalebar on the map
+- `OverviewMap`: A control displaying an overview of the map

 There are two ways to add the controls to the map :